-Criminal Threatening in the First-Degree Explained
+What is Criminal Threatening in the First-Degree?

 First-degree threatening arrests under CGS § 53a-61aa are always felony offenses, but as with second-degree threatening, this crime is more serious if committed on school property.

-There are two primary means of committing threatening in the first degree.
+As a Fairfield lawyer knows, there are two primary means of committing threatening in the first degree.
 First, if an individual undertakes an action that would ordinarily be considered second-degree threatening, the action will be considered first degree threatening if the individual uses or threatens or pretends to use a firearm.

 Second, if an individual threatens to commit a crime involving a hazardous substance or a violent crime with the intent to cause evacuation of a public building, or with reckless disregard as to the likelihood of causing an evacuation, then the offense is considered threatening in the first degree.

-Jail Penalties for Threatening Offenses
+Are There Jail Penalties for Threatening Offenses?